Does Medicare Cover Hearing Aids?

 Medicare Part A and Part B do not cover costs or services for hearing aids or fittings.

-Some but not all Medicare Advantage plans include hearing benefits.
+Most Medicare Advantage plans include hearing benefits.

 Does Medicare Pay for Hearing Aids?